with RV tire expert Roger Marble

 In the tire industry, we have test drums surrounded by steel grating which weighs 6# to 10# per square foot, so don’t forget you would need a substantial structure to support a 200# – 500# “shield” over each tire position.
 This extra weight would also significantly decrease the amount of “stuff” you can pack into your RV.

-IMO, having worked around tire test labs, an effective “shield” on an RV is unlikely to work.
+IMO, having worked around tire test labs, an effective “shield” on an RV is unlikely to work when a tire fails.
 I feel that prevention is a much better approach.

 To better understand the problem I suggest you review the following: